cshim31/searching-algorithm-visualizer/README.md

-# Path_Finding
+# Path-Finding-Visualizer
-Path finding software application for Windows, Mac OS X and Linux.
+Path finding visualizer software application for Windows, Mac OS X and Linux.
 Code implements A* pathfinding algorithm.
 Program is conducted using python.
 ## Features
 * Simple navigation using A* path finding algorithm
 * Supports wall to be drawn on the map for test variation